skarinat/lunchAgent/README.md

    (granola bar, yogurt cup, rice cake, fruit pouch, oat cookie, rice crispy bar).
 5. Export directly as a Google Spreadsheet using the Export to Sheets button.
 6. Name the file exactly: LunchAgentDataBase
-7. Name the Tab 1 — Name it exactly: Sheet1
+7. Name the Tab 1 — Name it exactly: LunchAgentDataBase
 8. Tab 2 — Name it exactly: Ingredients
 9. Ingredient should be in Tab 2
 ```